xplosionmind/quitsocialmedia.club/pages/Why.md

 ### Further reading

 - [Digital Discrimination: How Systemic Bias Is Built Into the Internet](https://thereboot.com/digital-discrimination-how-systemic-bias-is-built-into-the-internet/ "Digital Discrimination: How Systemic Bias Is Built Into the Internet") by Sanjana Varghese on [The Reboot](https://thereboot.com/ "The Reboot")
+- [Facebook Will Permanently Stop Promoting Political Groups](https://www.forbes.com/sites/rachelsandler/2021/01/27/facebook-will-permanently-stop-promoting-political-groups/ "Facebook Will Permanently Stop Promoting Political Groups"), an article by [Rachel Sandler](https://www.forbes.com/sites/rachelsandler/ "Rachel Sandler’s articles") on [Forbes](https://forbes.com "Forbes"), which underscores the point that in the end Facebook suggestions are more harmful than useful to the users
 - [more](/links#anger "More resources about anger and Social Media")

 <br>